Talking Photo AI: Create Talking Photos Online

 HeyGen’s talking photo AI gives you complete control to create realistic avatars from any image.
 Whether you want to experiment with different looks, generate avatars using prompts, or customise styles in one click, our platform makes it easy to produce expressive, animated AI avatars that adapt to any scene, theme, or audience.

-Transform a single image into a complete video with natural voice sync, expressive facial dynamics, and authentic hand gestures.
+Transform a single image into a complete video with natural voice sync, expressive facial movements, and realistic hand gestures.

-Forget fiddling with details.
-With one click, your photo avatar transforms into the ideal look for any scene, purpose, or mood.
-You can instantly swap between styles or settings to keep your content fresh and aligned with your creative goals.
+Forget fussing over the small details.
+With a single click, your photo avatar transforms into the ideal look for any scene, purpose, or mood.
+You can instantly switch between styles or settings to keep your content fresh and aligned with your creative goals.

 Generating video